stephanfowler/nft-surface/smart-contract/README.md

     "signature": "0x255ad96c61585acb950f9f5014d4c9cd236fcaa1a1bd1943a690966068743ca2286abc5ae ... "
 }
 ```
-The `deploy` task also appends the following context information to the catalog json file.
-This will acts as config to the `client` that consumes the catalog.
+The `catalog` task also appends the following context information to the catalog json file.
+This acts as config to the `client` that consumes the catalog.
 For example:

 ```
 "context": {